 Barafu, meaning ‘ice’, is now no longer covered in permanent snow but it is cold and rocky and exposed.
 People definitely feel the altitude here and you can expect snow and sometimes high wind.
 The camp sites are dotted amongst nooks and crannies in the rocks, perched on a sort of ridge.

 Climbing Kilimanjaro is a non-technical trek but it does offer a full mountaineering experience.
 Experience in hill walking is a benefit but not absolutely necessary, since this is a supported climb.
 You will have however be outdoors constantly and living in tents so any sort of experience with camping will be useful.

-It is not necessary to have any experience of high altitude to climb Kilimanjaro, and there is nowhere in the United Kingdom or Ireland to possibly train for it.
-The important factor will be to go slowly and allow your metabolism to adapt to the lower air pressure and the thinner air.
+It is not necessary to have any experience of high altitude to climb Kilimanjaro, the important factor will be to go slowly and allow your metabolism to adapt to the lower air pressure and the thinner air.

 The staff will carry your main bag up to a maximum weight of 15 kgs plus all the tents, kitchen equipment, food, fuel, tables and chairs.
 They will cater for all the group needs, providing excellent meals and putting up the tents.
 The guides will also brief you daily on the climb.

 Castro Capelo is our operations manager in Moshi and Director of Adventure Alternative Tanzania.
 He organises all the staff, equipment, permits and hotel arrangements.
 You will have his telephone number, or the staff at the hotel desk can call him for you.
 He is organiser, translator, problem-solver, advisor and the main link between you and the UK office.
 He talks to the guides every day on the mountain and can make arrangements while you are up high.

 You also have continued support from the main office in Northern Ireland.
 For charity climbs we offer additional training and support for groups, in the form of visits and powerpoints and advice on training for the trip.